raymondnagel/cubizer-project/README.md

 Press spacebar to place a cube at the current location.

 There are so many controls and features of this program which I do not have time to document right now.
 Please experiment to figure it out!

+Notes:
+- Try the "Load 3D Model (+submodels)" function from the File menu, and use the dialog to open "adam_chest.czmod" from the 'models' directory.
+Then use "Animation -> Load Animation File" to open the "adam.czani" animation from the "anims" folder.
+Now, in the program, change to the "Animations" tab, and click on the different directions/poses...